wenibrando01/ubuntu-personal-step-download/README.md

 # Then: Settings → System → Processor
 # Check "Enable Nested VT-x/AMD-V"
 # The checkbox is now clickable because Memory Integrity is disabled

+**creating a VM in virt-manager:**

+Step 1 — Open virt-manager
+bash

+virt-manager

+This opens the Virtual Machine Manager GUI window

+Step 2 — Create a new VM

+    Click the monitor + sparkle icon (top left)
+    This starts the new VM creation wizard

+Step 3 — Choose installation source

+    Select "Local install media (ISO image)"
+    Click Forward
+    We use an ISO file we downloaded instead of a physical CD/DVD

+Step 4 — Select your ISO file

+    Click Browse → Browse Local
+    Navigate to your home folder and select:

+  ubuntu-22.04.5-live-server-amd64.iso

+    This is the OS installer that will boot in the VM